combient/gcs-static-website-terraform/README.md

     terraform apply -auto-approve

+**Note that you already have enabled the compute and dns apis, this is likely to fail here.**.
+The calls to enable the APIs are asynchronous and there is no way in terraform to wait for the provisioning to complete.
+Just wait 5 minutes and run the command again.
+Terraform apply should always be idempotent.

 **Note that this will take up to half an hour to complete the first time**.
 It takes time to provision the TLS certificate and for DNS changes to propagate.
 Go have lunch or something.